Julie Rikelman: Federal judicial service

-On July 29, 2022, President Joe Biden announced his intent to nominate Rikelman to serve as a United States circuit judge for the First Circuit.
+On July 29, 2022, President Joe Biden announced his intent to nominate Rikelman to serve as a United States circuit judge for the United States Court of Appeals for the First Circuit.
 On August 1, 2022, her nomination was sent to the Senate.
 President Biden nominated Rikelman to the seat vacated by Judge Sandra Lynch, who announced her intent to assume senior status upon confirmation of a successor.
 Rikelman was unanimously rated "well qualified" for the judgeship by the American Bar Association's Standing Committee on the Federal Judiciary.

 On September 21, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her confirmation hearing, she was questioned by several Republican senators over her advocacy for abortion rights.
-Rikelman was also questioned about a law review article she authored discussing appellate decisions permitting mandatory blood collection for DNA testing under the Fourth Amendment, arguing that such mandatory collection was prohibited by the U.S. Constitution.
+Rikelman was also questioned about a law review article she authored discussing appellate decisions permitting mandatory blood collection for DNA testing under the Fourth Amendment, arguing that such mandatory collection was prohibited by the United States Constitution.
 On December 1, 2022, the committee failed to report her nomination by an 11–11 vote.
 On January 3, 2023, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated later the same day.

 On February 9, 2023, her nomination was reported out of committee by an 11–10 vote.
 On June 12, 2023, Majority Leader Chuck Schumer filed cloture on her nomination.
 On June 15, 2023, the Senate invoked cloture on Rikelman's nomination by a 53–45 vote.
 On June 20, 2023, her nomination was confirmed by a 51–43 vote.
 She received her judicial commission on June 23, 2023.